apache/allura/Allura/docs/tutorials/wiki-tool.rst

 Testing your Tool
 ===========================

-Testing the controllers and models of a new Forge tool is fairly straightforward.
+Testing the controllers and models of an Allura tool is fairly straightforward.
 Generally, you should follow the example of tests in the `allura/tests/functional` directory for controller tests and `allura.tests.model` for model tests.
-For functional tests, the Forge platform provides a convenient "test harness" :class:`allura.controllers.test.TestController` controller class which is used as the application root for the :class:`allura.tests.TestController` class.
+For functional tests, the Allura platform provides a convenient "test harness" :class:`allura.controllers.test.TestController` controller class which is used as the application root for the :class:`allura.tests.TestController` class.